ULL-prompt-engineering/langchain-mini/README.md

 Calculator answer: 404
 ***********
 ```
 Here is in the first step of the **ReAct** iteration.
 The LLM has thought about what to do, and has decided to use the **calculator** tool.
 The input to the calculator must be the current year divided by 5.
-But it wrongly assumed the year is 2022.
+But it wrongly assumed the year is 2020.
+At the time of this writing the year is 2023.

 ### 2